4.6% Dividend Yielding REIT Worth Holding But Not Buying

 Macerich (MAC) is a solid mall REIT.
 They have high quality properties and excellent growth in NOI.
 Previously, I placed a buy rating on MAC because they were so undervalued.
-While they still trade a material discount to a fair value of their assets, the discount does not appear to be as large as it is for some peers.
+While they still trade at a material discount to a fair value of their assets, the discount does not appear to be as large as it is for some peers.
 MAC saw a significant rally recently:

 I have downgraded MAC from a buy to a hold.
 I’m comfortable giving MAC a buy rating around $57.
 At $64 I believe MAC is still a good hold candidate, but would not advocate adding or creating a new position.